 Russian painter Arkady Rylov

-Soviet Russian painter Arkady Rylov was born on 17 January 1870 in the village of Vyatka province (now Kirov region).
-Arkady was born on the way, when his parents went to Vyatka.
-Rylov’s father suffered severe emotional disorder, so the boy was brought up in a family of his stepfather, who served as a notary in Vyatka.
+Born on the way, when his parents went to Vyatka, Arkady Rylov grew in the village of Vyatka province (now Kirov region).
+His father suffered severe emotional disorder, so the boy was brought up in a family of his stepfather, who served as a notary in Vyatka.
 The future artist grew up in the natural environment, to which he later devoted many paintings.
-His childhood and youth were spent in the north.
-The family lived in Vyatka, on the bank of a wide river with the same name.
+His childhood and youth were spent in the north, on the bank of a wide river.
 A beautiful land of forests, lakes and rivers captured the artist.
-Rylov passionately loved nature all his life.
-He could spend days wandering through forests and meadows, to sit for hours by the water, watching the ducks or for a long time to follow the fluffy squirrel.
+Rylov passionately loved nature all his life and spent days wandering through forests and meadows.
+He used to sit for hours by the water, watching the ducks or for a long time to follow the fluffy squirrel.

 In 1888, after graduating from high school in Vyatka he arrived in St. Petersburg, and on the advice of family members enrolled in the Central School of Technical Drawing of Baron AL Stieglitz, where he studied until 1891, he studied with renowned artist and teacher KY Kryzhitsky (1858-1911).
 Parallel to it Rylov engaged in the Drawing School of the Society for the Encouragement of Arts.
 In the midst of hard work Rylov unexpectedly was taken to the army.
 Having served his term, he returned to St. Petersburg.